conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 which is probably something feedstock and/or package maintainers should consider fixing.

-There is more nuance in runtime compilation in user environments, which are also affected by the default version of `sysroot_linux-64` being 2.12.
+There is more nuance in runtime compilation in user environments, which are also affected by the default version of `sysroot_linux-64` being the old 2.17.
 The `gcc` package does not set environment variables $CC, $LDFLAGS, etc..
-To set these variables on environment activation, install the `c-compiler` package (or `gcc_linux-64` on linux-64), or set them by hand in the environment, or avoid the issue by specifying `sysroot_linux-64>=2.17` in the environment.
+To set these variables on environment activation, install the `c-compiler` package (or `gcc_linux-64` on linux-64), or set them by hand in the environment, or avoid the issue by specifying `sysroot_linux-64>=2.28` in the environment.

 <a id="cuda"></a>